kyranks/photon-study/README.md

 - events were split by Even and Odd indices (event numbers, but after resetting after shuffling).
 This was done to be able to use [John McGowan's Neural Network training functions and scripts](https://gitlab.cern.ch/atlas-physics/sm/ew/wgamma-vbs-run2/analysis_scripts/-/tree/master/NN_training).
 - only certain branches of the final DataFrames were saved, as seen in lines 283-314.
 These reduced files were then saved to the `picklefiles/` folder, labelled according to version, conversion, odd/even.

+*Note: although not in this git repository, the files created from this script are on the `eos` file system under `/eos/user/k/kyklazek/SWAN_projects/UVic-Photons/photon-study/picklefiles`.*

 The outputted print statements of the time taken for each step can be seen in `condor/makepickledata/out/`.

 *Note: from this script and all others, version `full_v01` contains all events but just certain branches, and version `full_v02` contains all events with added branches for TightID and IsLoose and isolation variables as well.*